awsdocs/amazon-connect-admin-guide/doc_source/sample-secure-input-with-agent.md

 Here's how it works:

+1. This flow begins with checking the customer's channel\.
+If they are using chat, they are put in a queue\.

-1. This flow begins with putting the agent and customer in a conference call\.
+1. If they are using voice, the agent and customer are put in a conference call\.

 1. A **Play prompt** tells the customer that the agent will be put on hold while customer enters their credit card information\.